 We don’t know for sure when was the Bishopry of Sziszek re-established but according to Croatian historians, it had been done in the 10th century already.
 However, according to a document, Sziszek became the property of the Bishop of Zagreb in 1094 but it was given to the Chapter of Zagreb in 1215.
 By the age of King Béla IV, Sziszek was a town with self-administration and a city court.
 It was already the economical and social center of the County.
 The leader of the city was appointed by the Chapter each year in Lovrijenčevo.
 The settlement was mentioned as “Zitech” in 1332.

 The Chapter lost their Castle of Ustilonija that was owned by the Keglevich family so they had to build a new fortification.
 The present castle, the Stari Grad was built by the Chapter between 1544-1550 at the confluence of the River Száva and Kupa.
 Its triangular foundation was quite uncommon in the kingdom, with three towers at the junctions of the walls.
 As far as we know, this design was adapted after Italian forts by Italian military engineers.
 These triangular forts were built to answer the challenge of the more developed artillery of the age.
-Later, this fort was improved with an outer palisade castle which had a pentangular gate tower.
+Later, this fort was improved with an outer palisade castle that had a pentangular gate tower.

 It was Mindszenty Gergely, the Prefect of the Chapter of Zagreb, a leader of infantrymen who gave us the precise description of the castle from 1552.
 We know from his report that the Renaissance castle was supplied with 10 cannons in different sizes as well as 40 bigger hooked-guns, and 4 smaller guns.
 They were positioned in the three-story-high towers.